 Bio and Research Interests

-Dr. Lo is an endocrinologist at Massachusetts General Hospital and an assistant professor of medicine at Harvard Medical School.
+Janet Lo, MD, MS, is clinical director of Lipid and Metabolism Associates and Associate Professor of Medicine at Harvard Medical School.
 Dr. Lo’s research aims to elucidate mechanisms contributing to increased metabolic and cardiovascular disease risk among people with HIV.
-She is principal investigator of three NIH R01-funded projects on these themes.
+She is principal investigator of NIH R01-funded projects on these themes.
 Dr. Lo has published research demonstrating increased subclinical atherosclerotic plaque burden among men with HIV treated with antiretroviral therapy and revealing effects of statin therapy to reduce such plaque.
 Dr. Lo’s work has been published in JAMA, Lancet HIV, AIDS, JAIDS, Journal of Infectious Diseases and the Journal of Clinical Endocrinology and Metabolism.
 She has been recognized with the Claflin Distinguished Scholar Award from the Massachusetts General Hospital Executive Committee on Research and with the Gilbert Daniels Teaching Award from the Massachusetts General Hospital Endocrine Division.
-Dr. Lo also serves as associate program director of the Endocrinology Fellowship Program at Massachusetts General Hospital.
+Dr. Lo also serves as Associate Program Director of the Endocrinology Fellowship Program at Massachusetts General Hospital.

 Current Research Studies: